wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 {% include _toc.html %}

-<a href="https://wilsonmar.github.io/lightsail/">This tutorial</a> is about Amazon Lightsail, which charges a <strong>fixed monthly price</strong> for a single EC2 server using specific mixes of compute, memory, disk, and data transfer capacities.
+<a href="https://wilsonmar.github.io/lightsail/">This tutorial</a> is about Amazon Lightsail, which charges a <strong>fixed monthly price</strong> for a single VPS (Virtual Private Server) running on a physical machine shared with others.

 Amazon Lightsail was announced in 2018, to make "server management easier by automatically configuring key resources like networking and security".
+One signs up for a specific mix of compute, memory, disk, and data transfer capacities.
+This is like <a target="_blank" href="https://www.awsrails.com/rails-ec2/">selecting EC2</a> instance types, but without specifying VPC, networking, and permissions.

 The service competes with offerings by several traditional hosting services.
 Among hosts offering the fastest load times (paid by the year):